In a nutshell: Peter Johan Lor

 - International and comparative librarianship (with a focus on research methodology)

-- International library and information relations
+- International library and information relations, influence and policy transfer

 - Political, economic and ethical aspects of international information flows between developed and developing countries

 - National and international library associations

 Barnacle geese, photographed at Solentuna, near Stockholm, Sweden, in September 2009.